distanceworkshops/standrews-2019/index.md

 remotes::install_github("DistanceDevelopment/dsdata", type="CRAN")
 ```

 There may be quite a lot of packages downloaded in this process, including many not listed here because the packages listed depend upon many other packages.
-It's best to run these one at a time, in case R needs confirmation between steps.
+It's best to run these one line at a time, in case R needs confirmation between steps.